metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_v_sphere_cluster_template_v1beta1_manifest.md

 Optional:

-- `cluster_modules` (Attributes List) ClusterModules hosts information regarding the anti-affinity vSphere constructsfor each of the objects responsible for creation of VM objects belonging to the cluster. (see [below for nested schema](#nestedatt--spec--template--spec--cluster_modules))
+- `cluster_modules` (Attributes List) ClusterModules hosts information regarding the anti-affinity vSphere constructs for each of the objects responsible for creation of VM objects belonging to the cluster. (see [below for nested schema](#nestedatt--spec--template--spec--cluster_modules))
 - `control_plane_endpoint` (Attributes) ControlPlaneEndpoint represents the endpoint used to communicate with the control plane. (see [below for nested schema](#nestedatt--spec--template--spec--control_plane_endpoint))
-- `failure_domain_selector` (Attributes) FailureDomainSelector is the label selector to use for failure domain selectionfor the control plane nodes of the cluster.If not set ('nil'), selecting failure domains will be disabled.An empty value ('{}') selects all existing failure domains.A valid selector will select all failure domains which match the selector. (see [below for nested schema](#nestedatt--spec--template--spec--failure_domain_selector))
+- `failure_domain_selector` (Attributes) FailureDomainSelector is the label selector to use for failure domain selection for the control plane nodes of the cluster.
+If not set ('nil'), selecting failure domains will be disabled.
+An empty value ('{}') selects all existing failure domains.
+A valid selector will select all failure domains which match the selector. (see [below for nested schema](#nestedatt--spec--template--spec--failure_domain_selector))
-- `identity_ref` (Attributes) IdentityRef is a reference to either a Secret or VSphereClusterIdentity that containsthe identity to use when reconciling the cluster. (see [below for nested schema](#nestedatt--spec--template--spec--identity_ref))
+- `identity_ref` (Attributes) IdentityRef is a reference to either a Secret or VSphereClusterIdentity that contains the identity to use when reconciling the cluster. (see [below for nested schema](#nestedatt--spec--template--spec--identity_ref))
 - `server` (String) Server is the address of the vSphere endpoint.
 - `thumbprint` (String) Thumbprint is the colon-separated SHA-1 checksum of the given vCenter server's host certificate